Wiggle (song): Background and composition

 MTV News' Christina Garibaldi described "Wiggle" as an "upbeat club-ready song that's all about a woman's 'big fat butt.'"

 Music video

-A music video for the song was released on YouTube on May 21, 2014.
+A music video for the song was released on YouTube on May 21, 2014, which has received over 1 billion views.
 It was directed by Colin Tilley and features a cameo appearance from R&B singer Ne-Yo.

 Critical reception

 "Wiggle" received mixed-to-negative reviews from music critics.
 The song was on Spins list of "The 101 Best Songs of 2014".
 In a negative review, "Wiggle" was named one of the 10 worst songs of 2014 by Time.

 Live performances

 On July 4, 2014, Derulo performed "Wiggle" on Good Morning America as part of its Summer Concert Series.
 On August 10, 2014, Derulo performed the song at the 2014 Teen Choice Awards.
 Variety described the song as a highlight of the ceremony.

 Commercial performance

 The song peaked at number 5 on the Billboard Hot 100, making it Derulo's fifth and Snoop Dogg's fourteenth top 10 single on the chart.
-As of October 2014, the single has sold 1,663,000 copies in the United States.
+The song was certified 3x Platinum by the RIAA on June 2019, designating sales of over 3 million in the United States.